vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-making-a-deal-with-the-devil.md

 in the private sector did a better job of establishing confidence in the trustworthiness of the IOU-future-value money they created.
 These bankers could buy the confidence and accommodation of people in power.
-This made it possible to shift some of their expenses, such as the safety of their trade routes, or the integrity of their IOUs (anti- counterfeiting measures) onto the government, the manufacturer and the guarantor.
+This made it possible to shift some of their expenses, such as the safety of their trade routes, or the integrity of their IOUs (anti-counterfeiting measures) onto the government, the manufacturer and the guarantor.
 With these costs ultimately shifted to taxpayers, bankers had an easier job maintaining trustworthy IOUs.